Whistleblower allegation: Harvard muzzled disinfo team after $500 million Zuckerberg donation – KION546

 Donovan said she was not aware of any search for someone to take over as head of the research project, which she founded and for which she said she had raised $12 million.

-In its statement, The Kennedy School said it “did not receive any portion of the Chan-Zuckerberg gift,” which went to Harvard University for work unrelated to its own.
+In its statement, The Kennedy School said it “did not receive any portion of the Chan-Zuckerberg gift,” which went to Harvard University for an unrelated artificial intelligence initiative.

 Both Chan and Zuckerberg went to Harvard, where Facebook was first launched.